NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

     return result
   end
 ```

-#### Reporting Measure Run Method
+### Reporting Measure Run Method
-Reporting Measures are different than OpenStudio Measures or EnergyPlus Measures because they run after the simulation is complete.
-Therefore, there is not much of a point in changing the current OpenStudio Model or EnergyPlus Workspace.
+As mentioned, Reporting Measures are run after the simulation is complete.
 However, access to the last model or workspace is very useful for extracting information about the simulation.
-For these reasons, Reporting Measures allow access to a read only copy of the last OpenStudio Model generated in the simulation workflow as well as the last EnergyPlus Workspace simulated by EnergyPlus.
-Additionally, the EnergyPlus SqlFile containing tabular and timeseries simulation results is available along with the EpwFile that was simulated.
-All of these objects can be accessed from the runner as shown below:
+For this reason, Reporting Measures allow access to a read only copy of the last OpenStudio Model generated in the simulation workflow as well as the last EnergyPlus Workspace simulated by EnergyPlus.
+Additionally, the EnergyPlus SqlFile containing tabular and timeseries simulation results is available along with the EpwFile (weather file) that was used in the simulation.
+These objects may be accessed from the ```runner``` as shown below:

 ```ruby
   # define what happens when the measure is run